nixworks/public/news/2015/11/30/README.md

 Pope Francis visits a mosque in the capital of the Central African Republic, and calls for religious harmony in a country divided along religious lines.

 ### [Israel will open a diplomatic mission to the International Renewable Energy Agency (Irena), the headquarters of which are located near the capital of the United Arab Emirates, Abu Dhabi.
 Israel will be the first Irena member to open such a mission; other member nations work Irena relations from their missions to the UAE, which Israel does not have. ](/news/2015/11/30/israel-will-open-a-diplomatic-mission-to-the-international-renewable-energy-agency-irena-the-headquarters-of-which-are-located-near-the-c.md)
-_Context: Abu Dhabi, International Renewable Energy Agency, Israel, Israel does not have, UAE_
+_Context: Abu Dhabi, International Renewable Energy Agency, Israel, Israel does not have, United Arab Emirates_

 ### [A Russian Airborne Troops spokesman says the VDV is planning to expand their military exercises into the North Pole area of the Arctic in 2016. ](/news/2015/11/30/a-russian-airborne-troops-spokesman-says-the-vdv-is-planning-to-expand-their-military-exercises-into-the-north-pole-area-of-the-arctic-in-20.md)
 Russian Airborne Troops are planning to expand their military exercises into the North Pole in 2016.